 - “Traffic’s horrible all the time” regardless of time of day

-- Cross-city travel can take hours (“might as well have driven to another state”)
+- Cross-city travel can take hours due to sprawling layout

 - Requires aggressive driving and extensive back-road knowledge